The Personal Evolution

 Confidence and Finding Your Passion

-The last tip is a bit of a no-brainer, but if you’re filled with self-doubt confidence isn’t so easy to obtain.
+The last tip is a bit of a no-brainer, but if you’re filled with self-doubt, confidence isn’t so easy to obtain.
 It’s important to believe in yourself and be strong enough to admit when you’re truly wrong.
-Confidence, like I stated before, isn’t about putting down others or being sexist to women to make yourself feel superior.
-Real confidence is the belief in your own abilities and limitations, and the willingness to let others shine.
+Like I stated before, confidence isn’t about putting down others or being sexist to women to make yourself feel superior.
+Real confidence is the belief in your own abilities and limitations and the willingness to let others shine.
 A confident, well-rounded person wants everyone to be a more successful and fulfilled person.

-There’s always room for self-improvement, and recognizing all the cool facts about yourself is an important step in building confidence.
+There’s always room for self-improvement.
+Recognizing all the cool facts about yourself is an important step in building confidence.
 If you play the piano, bake the best brownies, or create art, these are all things to be proud of and add to your own self-worth.

-Confidence goes a long way in every aspect of your life from personal relationships to more meaningful friendships to conducting business better.
+Confidence goes a long way in every aspect of your life, from personal relationships to more meaningful friendships to better conduct business.
 Self-worth is the most significant part of becoming a more evolved person.
-In my first post, I talked about how growing up in the foster care system, being poor, and not always having my family there for me impacted and hindered my self-worth.
+In my first post, I talked about growing up in the foster care system, being poor, and not always having my family there for me impacted and hindered my self-worth.

-If you scratched the surfaced of the most confident guy you know, in their personal life they’ve suffered some type of struggle, loss, or setback.
+If you scratched the surfaced of the most confident guy you know, they’ve suffered some type of struggle, loss, or setback in their personal life.
 Confidence gives you the clarity to see the glass as half full versus half empty.

-My past helped me find my passion for helping others and in turn helping myself heal.
+My past helped me find my passion for helping others and, in turn, helping myself heal.
 As a social worker, I hope I have been impactful in changing at least one person’s life for the better.
 Finding your passion is a surefire way to boost your self-worth and make each new day a chance for continued personal evolution.
-These tips are not set in stone ways to becoming an evolved man, but a mere guideline to get you on your own path towards expanded consciousness.
+These tips are not set in stone to become an evolved man, but a mere guideline to get you on your own path towards expanded consciousness.